inngvar/imanagestuff/README.md

 The `npm run` command will list all of the scripts available to run for this project.

+#### How to add new entity or change exist entity
+switch to branch jhipster
+describe you changes in imange.jh
+* regenerate application with

+    jhipser import-jdl --skip-db-changelog imange.jh

+* generate diff changelog
+  * start application, this will create database with current scheme
+  * stop application
+  * run command `./gradlew liquibaseDiffChangelog`
+  * changelog file will be generated under `resources/config/liquibase/changelog`
+  * check content of generated file
+  * add the file to `resources/config/liquibase/master.xml`
+  * lunch application and check all is working fine
+* commit changes to jhipster branch
+* merge changes to master branch

 ### PWA Support

 JHipster ships with PWA (Progressive Web App) support, and it's turned off by default.
 One of the main components of a PWA is a service worker.